phonopy/phonopy/doc/group-velocity.rst

 |i0|

 Non-zero slope indicates non-zero group velocity.
 But phonopy is usually not able to calculate these group velocity correctly.
+Because phonon mode is degenerate at this point and the numerically calculated eigenvector for the degenerate mode is determined almost randomly with respect to very little numerical noise, and this eigenvecor doesn't have ability to represent group velocity (or vector variable).
 An example of wrongly calculated group velocity is shown as follows.
 We obtain the group velocity by

 ::